Disability Grievance Procedure

-- The committee shall hear testimony or receive written testimony from the student, the Coordinator of student Support Services of the Student Development Center or Associate Dean of Academic Affairs for the Law School, as appropriate, the relevant faculty or staff member(s), and other knowledgeable people.
+- The committee shall hear testimony or receive written testimony from the student, the Coordinator of student Support Services of the Student Development Center or Associate Dean of Student Affairs for the Law School, as appropriate, the relevant faculty or staff member(s), and other knowledgeable people.
 The student has the right to ask for Testimony from any faculty, staff, students or others whom he or she deems relevant to the case.

 - After hearing testimony and/or reviewing pertinent documents, the committee shall report its conclusions in writing to the complainant and all the other relevant parties within five working days.
 The decision of the committee is final.

 If a student believes that he/she is a victim of discrimination or harassment by another student because of a disability, he/she may initiate a grievance procedure by contacting one of the following college representatives, as needed:

 The Coordinator of Student Support Services The Associate Dean for Student Affairs in the Law School

 Students seeking accommodations on the basis of a temporary disability must provide documentation verifying the nature of the condition, stating the expected duration of the condition, and describing the accommodations deemed necessary.
 Such verification must be provided by a professional health care provider who is qualified in the diagnosis of such conditions.
 The assessment or verification of disability must reflect the student’s current level of disability and shall be no older than 60 days.
 The cost of obtaining professional verification shall be borne by the student